doobeh/ergo/ergo/content/2015/09/cheapest-color-laser.rst

-The short and long of it are that the `Dell C3765dnf`_ or if you don't require fax or scanning capabilities the `C3760dn`_ are the absolute best printers you can buy.
+The short and long of it are that the `Dell C3765dnf`_ or if you don't require fax or scanning capabilities the `Dell C3760dn`_ are the absolute best printers you can buy.

 The `Dell C3765dnf`_ is well priced if you can get it for under $600, if it's currently listed at more then that on Amazon (I've seen it as high